michalusio/hoodoo_gpu_campaign/README.md

 This is the repository containing levels of the custom campaign for the game [Turing Complete](https://store.steampowered.com/app/1444480/Turing_Complete/).

+## Features

+- Introduction to signed fixed-point numbers
+- Explaining the basics of rasterization, including color interpolation and barycentric coordinates
+- Build a GPU capable of rendering 3D models

 ## Installation Instructions

 First of all, you need to download the campaign: